0c33/Agentic-Ai/README.md

 Most AI tools generate code in one pass.
 This system thinks in loops:

-1. **It asks before it builds.** A clarification loop runs until intent is fully captured — no assumptions.
+1. **It asks before it builds.** A clarification loop runs until intent is fully captured.
-2. **It tests before it trusts.** Every generated prompt is executed in a sandboxed subprocess before evaluation.
+2. **It tests before it trusts.** Generated prompts are LLM-tested in Phase 3, then the final code is executed in a real subprocess in Phase 5.
 3. **It refines until approved.** A structured rating schema drives iteration.
-A human gate controls the exit.
+A human gate controls every exit point.

 ---